mikecheninoulu/Esport_Coach/README.md

-# Esport_Coach
-An iOS application that implements a 3D shooting game @chenhaoyu

-'Design © Copyright 2019 by Haoyu Chen'

 Esport coach
 ==========================

-An iOS application for training e-sport game players
+An iOS application that implements a AR 3D shooting game for training e-sport game players

+'Design © Copyright 2019 by Haoyu Chen'

 ## Operating Systems
 - **Mac OSX** Mavericks and above.